1. Chorophobia – Fear Of Dancing

 Regrettably, someone in the phobia-coining business evidently thought this wasn’t long enough.
 The element monstrum, meaning “monster” or “monstrous,” was added along with a misspelling of “hippopotamus” in order to strike fear into the hearts of hippopotomonstrosesquipedaliophobes everywhere.

 As with chorophobes, sufferers of xanthophobia certainly have a rough time day to day.
-They have to avoid emojis, taxis, sticky notes, lemons, and the sun, just name a few vital objects.
+They have to avoid emojis, taxis, sticky notes, lemons, and the sun, just to name a few vital objects.
 Worse yet, even the word “yellow” can be a hair-raising experience for many xanthophobes.
-Luckily, the etymology of this word is pretty straightforward, as xanthos means “yellow” in Ancient Greek.
+Luckily, the etymology of this word is pretty straightforward, compared to some of the other weird phobias, as xanthos means “yellow” in Ancient Greek.

 At first glance, you might have thought that metrophobia was the fear of underground public transportation (which would make sense, because there’s a lot to be afraid of down there), but it’s actually the fear of poetry.